Cohomology of generalized configuration spaces: Configuration spaces of points on -acyclic spaces

 These isomorphisms are equivariant in the sense that if $G \subseteq S_n$ is the subgroup preserving $U \subset \Pi_n$ (meaning that $G \cdot U \subseteq U$), then the isomorphisms are equivariant with respect to the action of $G$ on both sides. \end{cor}

-\begin{thm} Let $X$ be an $i$-acyclic space over the ring $R$, and assume that $H^\bullet_c(X,R)$ is a projective $R$-module.
+\begin{thm} Let $X$ be a paracompact Hausdorff locally compact space which is $i$-acyclic over the ring $R$, and assume that $H^\bullet_c(X,R)$ is a projective $R$-module.
 Consider the tcdga given by $R\Gamma_c^\otimes(X,R)$.
 Its cohomology is the ``constant'' tcdga (\S \ref{constant-tcdga}) given by $H^\bullet_c(X,R)$ with identically zero multiplication and differential.
 Moreover, $R\Gamma_c^\otimes(X,R)$ is quasi-isomorphic to its cohomology in the category of commutative shuffle dg algebras. \end{thm}